-To enable appropriate assessment of Essential Traveller applications when specialist interstate skills are required, G2G Essential Traveller applications should be made not less than 7 days prior to travel to Tasmania where possible.
+To enable appropriate assessment of Essential Traveller applications when specialist interstate skills are required, G2G Essential Traveller applications should be made not less than seven (7) days prior to travel to Tasmania where possible.

-Clear information should be provided with applications as to the need for the work to be undertaken with supporting evidence included where possible.
+Applications should clearly explain the need for the work to be undertaken, with supporting evidence included where possible.
 When there is an urgent need to travel to perform essential work, this should also be clearly explained in the application – including the consequences of the work not being undertaken.

 Phone checks for Essential Travellers